King Diamond (band): Saint Lucifer's Hospital 1920 and planned future albums (2018–present)

-In 2018, King Diamond began work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
+By 2018, King Diamond had begun work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
 The first part of the series was later revealed to be titled The Institute; the title has since been changed to Saint Lucifer's Hospital 1920.
-Originally intended for release in 2020, it faced multiple delays before its planned release in 2026, due to frontman King Diamond taking his time on perfecting new material by both the King Diamond band and the reunited Mercyful Fate.
+The album has been delayed many times since its initial planned release date of 2020, due to frontman King Diamond taking his time on perfecting new material by both the King Diamond band and the reunited Mercyful Fate.
 The first single from the album, "Masquerade of Madness", was made available for streaming on 8 November 2019.
 On 25 January 2019, the band's first-ever live DVD/Blu-ray, Songs for the Dead Live, was released.
 The band then embarked on a North American tour with Uncle Acid and the Deadbeats and Idle Hands.

 On 15 October 2024, during a performance at the Port Authority of San Antonio, King Diamond debuted two new songs called "Spider Lilly" and "Electro Therapy".
 On this tour, which was supported by Overkill and Night Demon, the band was joined by Myrkur on keyboards, and she appears on the studio recording of "Spider Lilly", which was released as a single on 17 December.
 It is also the debut single from the band's forthcoming "Horror Trilogy", with the first part titled Saint Lucifer's Hospital 1920.
-During the Summer of 2025 King Diamond went on a European tour, however some of the July dates had to bed cancelled due to King Diamond having strep throat.
+During the summer of 2025, King Diamond went on a European tour; however, some dates had to be cancelled due to King Diamond having strep throat.

-In November of 2025 vocalist King Diamond was honored by the Danish Arts Foundation and was given the lifetime honour for his “very special efforts and contributions to Danish art and cultural life.”
-In addition Diamond will receive a yearly 189,000 Danish Krona (about $26,000) grant from the foundation for the rest of his life.
+In November 2025, vocalist King Diamond was honored by the Danish Arts Foundation and was given the lifetime honour for his "very special efforts and contributions to Danish art and cultural life."
+In addition, Diamond will receive a yearly 189,000 Danish Kroner (about $26,000) grant from the foundation for the rest of his life.

+In March 2026, guitarist Andy LaRocque stated that the band was hoping to release their 13th studio album Saint Lucifer's Hospital 1920 sometime later in the year.
+When asked that June when it would be released, LaRocque admitted, "Nobody knows.
+We'll see.
+But all I can say is that we're working on it."

+On 24 July 2026, it was announced that the band had parted ways with original guitarist Andy LaRocque, and was replaced by Firewind and former Ozzy Osbourne guitarist Gus G. King Diamond confirmed that September that the band's new album will be released in 2028.